-4.4 Locative specifications of individual-denoting loci can yield new readings under ellipsis
+4.5 Locative specifications of individual-denoting loci can yield new readings under ellipsis

-4.4.1 Data
+4.5.1 Data

 We turn to cases that are similar to those of the preceding section, except that the elided clause has a first person subject.
 Remarkably, this gives rise to readings that cannot be obtained with an overt counterpart of the elided clause.
 The reason is that, as we saw in the preceding section, the elided clause can preserve locative specifications of the antecedent.
-This leads to cases in which an elided second person subject binds an elided object pronouns with locative specifications, despite the fact that overt second person pronoun do not normally undergo Locative Shift, as we saw in Section 3.2 (and again in example (44)).
+This leads to cases in which an elided second person subject binds an elided object pronouns with locative specifications, despite the fact that overt second person pronouns do not normally undergo Locative Shift, as we saw in Section 3.2 (and again in example (50)).

-Let us modify (25) by replacing the third person elided clause IX-a NOT with a first person version, IX-1 NOT, as in (45).
-Unsurprisingly, the overt control in (45)b, with an attempt to locative-shift a first person locus, is sharply deviant.
-But strikingly, the target sentence with ellipsis in (45)a yields precisely the reading that one would expect if the elided first person reflexive pronoun underwent Locative Shift.
+Let us modify (25) by replacing the third person elided clause IX-a NOT with a first person version, IX-1 NOT, as in (51).
+Unsurprisingly, the overt control in (51)b, with an attempt to locative-shift a first person locus, is sharply deviant.
+But strikingly, the target sentence with ellipsis in (51)a yields precisely the reading that one would expect if the elided first person reflexive pronoun underwent Locative Shift.
 In other words, ellipsis yields a reading that cannot be obtained without it.

-(45) JOHN_a THE-TWO-a,1 RECENT VISIT PISA FAMOUS BUILDING LEANING-//.
+(51) JOHN_a THE-TWO-a,1 RECENT VISIT PISA FAMOUS BUILDING LEANING-//.
 'John and I recently visited Pisa's famous Leaning Tower.

-'''

 THE-TWO-a,1 WALK LONG TOP.
 We took a while to walk to the top.

-'''

-^h IX-1 PHOTO-rep [wavy line along /], FINISH I took pictures, and afterwards

-''' a.
-6.2 IX-a SEE SELF-top, IX-1 NOT
+1 IX-1 PHOTO-rep [wavy line along /], FINISH I took pictures, and afterwards a.
+6.2 IX-a SEE SELF-top, IX-1 NOT b. ^{2.2} IX-a SEE SELF-top, IX-1 NOT SEE SELF-top.